CAMP Corsa Nanotech Review

 The Corsa Nanotech is CEN-B certified and can be used as an anchor in a deadman or "T-slot" fashion.
-The hole in the aluminum head is big enough to clip a carabiner too but our testers thought that simply due to the design on the axe the carabiner would get loaded strangely.
-The hole in the head is plenty big enough to clip a sling to.
+The hole in the aluminum head is big enough to clip a carabiner or sling to, though we rarely clip the top of our axe while building snow anchors.

 Comfort to Carry

-The CAMP Corsa Nanotech is one of the few ice axes that we tested that is excellent to carry in self-belay position (pick forward) but far below average in comfort for self-arrest position (pick backward).
-An argument to be made on why it matters less with the Corsa nanotech is that this axe is meant for climbing up and will likely be taken into places that climbers will be more likely to use the self-belay position and not so much designed for mellow glacier travel where climbers might use the self-arrest position for fear of falling in unseen crevasses.
+The Corsa Nanotech is one of the few ice axes we tested that is excellent to carry in self-belay/piolet canne position (pick forward), though below average in comfort for self-arrest position (pick backward).
+It is far less comfortable when carried in self-arrest position; this axe is meant for climbing up and will likely be taken into places that climbers are more likely to use the self-belay position, such as steep approaches.
+It isn't particularly designed for mellow glacier travel where climbers might use the self-arrest position for fear of falling in unseen crevasses.

-The CAMP Corsa Nanotech at 8.7 ounces is one of the lightest ice axes on the market and it's the lightest ice axe that features a steel pick and a steel spike (even if that steel pick is riveted on).
-The Corsa Nanotech is only heavier than the non-steel tip adapted 100% aluminum Corsa which tips the scales at 7.4 ounces.
+The Corsa Nanotech weighs in at 8.7 ounces and is one of the lightest ice axes on the market.
+In fact, it's the lightest ice axe that features both a steel pick and a steel spike (the steel pick is riveted on).
+The Corsa Nanotech is only marginally heavier than the non-steel tipped version, the CAMP Corsa, which is 100% aluminum and tips the scales at an impressively low 7.4 ounces.
 The only other model in our review that was lighter was the Petzl Ride (8.4 ounces), which only comes in a 45cm length; while it does feature a well-designed steel head, it does not have a spike.

-At $160 the Corsa Nanotech is certainly on the more expensive side, but we feel it's justified because the Corsa takes a lot more time and effort to manufacture.
-Its nearly double the price of the Black Diamond Ultra, but has a better spike, climbs steep snow better and is only around 60% of the comparable weight.
-Compared to the Petzl Glacier Literide, it's 4 ounces lighter, climbs steep snow at least as well, but maybe isn't quite as versatile.
+The Corsa Nanotech is certainly on the more expensive side; however, we feel this niche product's price is justified.
+It's nearly double the price of the Black Diamond Raven, but has a better spike, climbs steep snow better, and is only about roughly half the weight.
+Compared to the Petzl Glacier Literide, it's four ounces lighter, climbs steep snow arguably better, but isn't quite a versatile.